When does Winter Love Island start on ITV2? New host, cast, location and your questions answered

 Mike Boateng

-Former footballer Mike has many well-known connections however will he hit the again of the web together with his dream lady on Love Island?
+Former footballer Mike has many well-known connections however will he hit the again of the online along with his dream lady on Love Island?

 Connor Durman